adamrmelnyk/blag/content/post/creating-launch-plugins-for-pop-os.md

 ### Adapting the plugin to use with Spotify instead

 Adapting the plugin for our purposes is actually relatively little work.
-The launcher plugin we're looking at just has a list of ID's that map to some command that can be executed in a shell, so the first thing we need to do is change those commands.
+The launcher plugin we're looking at, just has a list of ID's that map to some command that can be executed in a shell, so the first thing we need to do is change those commands.

 The App class contains a constructor with default selections.
 We want to change that to something like this: